Seamonsters-2605/Ardroid/Documentation.md

 - `addr`: Address of selected device.
 Temporary.
 - `selectedControl`: Index of selected control to configure, starting at 1.
 Temporary.
 - `selectedScript`: Script number to edit.
 Temporary.
+- `upgradeMessage`: Introduced with v1.04.
+This tag is used to track when the user has updated the app, and to show relevant messages.
 - `config.`
   - `driveMode`: Can be `None`, `Tank`, or `Steer`.
 Presence of this tag is used to determine if settings screen has been opened.
   - `tank.`